marieSalelles/sgit/README.md

 # sgit
-Development of git to scala.
+Development of git in scala.
 Realization of the following functionalities:
 * git init
 * git status
 * git diff